How to Protect Access Database from Copying? – 10 Ways!

 1. Change User Permission In Access Database

-MS Access allows its user to assign or remove permissions for accessing databases including the existing reports, tables, macros, forms and queries for security purposes.
+MS Access allows its users to assign or remove permissions for accessing databases including the existing reports, tables, macros, forms and queries for security purposes.

 Anytime a user can make a selection for assigning permission to other groups or users.
 But it’s compulsory to have information about those groups or user accounts in the workgroup information file.